Joseph A. Baer: Retirement

-After his retirement, General Baer served as Director of Services for the Armed Forces for the National Foundation for Infantile Paralysis and remained in that capacity until January 1958.
-He was married to Lelia Lee Baer (1880-1961), whose father was a first cousin to General Robert E. Lee.
-They had one daughter Lelia.
+After his retirement, Baer served as director of services for the Armed Forces for the National Foundation for Infantile Paralysis, and remained in that capacity until January 1958.

+He was married to Lelia Lee Baer (1880–1961), whose father was a first cousin to General Robert E. Lee.
+They had one daughter, Lelia.

-Brigadier general Joseph A. Baer died of cancer on August 30, 1958, aged 80, at his home in Greenwich, Connecticut.
+Baer died of cancer on August 30, 1958, aged 80, at his home in Greenwich, Connecticut.
 He was buried with full military honors at United States Military Academy Post Cemetery.

 Decorations

-Here is the ribbon bar of Brigadier general Baer:
+Here is the ribbon bar of Brigadier General Baer: